munificent/craftinginterpreters/book/the-lox-language.md

 Larry Wall, Perl's inventor/prophet calls this the "[waterbed theory][]".
 Some complexity is essential and cannot be eliminated.
-If you push it down in one place it swells up in another.
+If you push it down in one place, it swells up in another.

 [waterbed theory]: http://wiki.c2.com/?WaterbedTheory